MicrosoftDocs/entra-docs/docs/identity-platform/scenario-spa-sign-in.md

 ---
 ## Sign-out behavior on browsers

 The more apps a user has signed into and wants to sign out of, the more chance of problems occurring given the limited ways of implementing such functionality in browsers.
-Microsoft's [internet privacy best practices](https://support.microsoft.com/en-us/windows/protect-your-privacy-on-the-internet-ffe36513-e208-7532-6f95-a3b1c8760dfa) recommends that on a shared device where a user may want to sign out of an app, is to use a browser's private/incognito mode and close all browser windows before stepping away from the device.
+Microsoft's [internet privacy best practices](https://support.microsoft.com/en-us/windows/protect-your-privacy-on-the-internet-ffe36513-e208-7532-6f95-a3b1c8760dfa) recommend that on a shared device where a user may want to sign out of an app, the user should use a browser's private/incognito mode and close all browser windows before stepping away from the device.

 On devices that are not shared, users should leverage an operating system lockscreen so they can lock or sign out of their entire operating system session on the device.
 Microsoft uses its sign-out page to remind users of these best practices to help improve their privacy and security.